 Answers will be posted on Saturdays in our SALT Shaker Weekly Digest.
 Be sure to check back then!

-In this episode of the SALT Shaker Podcast policy series, host and Eversheds Sutherland Partner Nikki Dobay welcomes Jared Walczak, Vice President of State Projects at the Tax Foundation.
+In this episode of the SALT Shaker Podcast policy series, host and Eversheds Sutherland Partner Nikki Dobay welcomes back Doug Lindholm, President and Executive Director of the Council On State Taxation (COST) and Morgan Scarboro, Manager of Tax Policy and Economics at MultiState.

 Questions or comments?
 Email SALTonline@eversheds-sutherland.com.